Takasago stable: History

-In February 2002, the stable merged with Wakamatsu stable, with Wakamatsu's coach, former ōzeki Asashio, taking over.
-Future yokozuna Asashōryū was among the wrestlers transferring over.
-The demotion of Asasekiryū to the makushita division for the January 2017 tournament saw the stable without any sekitori for the first time since 1878.
-However, at the end of that tournament Asanoyama earned promotion to the jūryō division, ensuring sekitori representation once again from March.
+In February 2002, the stable merged with Wakamatsu stable, with Wakamatsu's coach, Asashio, taking over.
+Future Asashōryū was among the wrestlers transferring over.
+The demotion of Asasekiryū to the division for the January 2017 tournament saw the stable without any for the first time since 1878.
+However, at the end of that tournament Asanoyama earned promotion to the division, ensuring representation once again from March.
 As of January 2023, it had 25 wrestlers.
-The former Asasekiryū, who had reached the rank of sekiwake in 2007, took over from the former Asashio as head coach of the stable in November 2020.
+The former Asasekiryū, who had reached the rank of in 2007, took over from the former Asashio as head coach of the stable in November 2020.

-In June 2021, ōzeki Asanoyama was handed a one-year (six tournament) suspension for violating sumo protocols related to COVID-19.
-The following month stablemaster Takasago (the former Asasekiryū), Asanoyama and six lower-ranked rikishi in the stable all tested positive for COVID-19.
+In June 2021, Asanoyama was handed a one-year (six tournament) suspension for violating sumo protocols related to COVID-19.
+The following month stablemaster Takasago (the former Asasekiryū), Asanoyama and six lower-ranked in the stable all tested positive for COVID-19.